Pancrisp/SEPT-BookMe/README.md

+## Project Overview

-## Group Members
+### Group Members
-- Lei Zheng (s3558319)
+* Lei Zheng (s3558319)
-- Paulo Flores (s3568672)
+* Paulo Flores (s3568672)
-- Hooi Loong Chua (s3577844)
+* Hooi Loong Chua (s3577844)

-## Peer Review
+### Peer Review
 Even contribution from all members, 33.3% to each:
-- Lei Zheng (s3558319)
+* Lei Zheng (s3558319)
+    * back-end business logic in Laravel, application controllers and models
-- Paulo Zeballos Flores (s3568672)
+* Paulo Zeballos Flores (s3568672)
+    * user stories, testing and installation documentation
-- Hooi Loong Chua (s3577844)
+* Hooi Loong Chua (s3577844)
+    * front-end view layer, logging implementation and project documentation

 *Tutor: Lawrence Cavedon (Tuesdays, 9:30am - 11:30am)*

+### Application Structure
+A general overview of the file structure.
+Not all directories in the source code are listed below, only the ones we've used or modified for our needs.

+laravel
+├── app <!-- application layer, business logic -->
+│   └── Http <!-- controllers and middleware -->
+├── config <!-- app configuration -->
+├── database <!-- database migrations and seeder tables -->
+├── public <!-- compiled assets - css, img, js, etc. -->
+├── resources
+│   └── views <!-- page templates -->
+├── routes
+│   └── web.php <!-- web routes -->
+├── storage <!-- miscellaneous project data -->
+│   └── logs <!-- error logging -->
+└── tests
+    ├── Browser <!-- test cases -->
+    └── DuskTestCase.php <!-- Laravel Dusk E2E testing setup -->

-### Collaboration Tools
+### Logs
-- Trello - https://trello.com/b/8ds7YfU7/part-one (tutor is already invited)
-- Slack - https://sept-copsicus.slack.com (anyone with an RMIT email can join)
+Logging information for errors are captured and time-stamped using Laravel's built-in Monolog library.
+The error logs are generated and stored on a day-by-day basis.

+These can be found in `../laravel/storage/logs`

-### Project Deliverables
+### Deliverables
 Deliverables can all be found in the *deliverables* folder in the project's root directory.
 These include:
-- PDF copy of all our user stories
+* PDF copy of all our user stories
-- PDF copy of all our meeting minutes
+* PDF copy of all our meeting minutes
-- Snapshot of our Trello board
+* Screenshots of Trello board
-- Full activity list of our Trello board
+* Full activity list of Trello board
-- Snapshot of chat logs on our Slack channel
+* Snapshot of chat logs on our Slack channel
-- Tests documentation
+* Tests documentation
-- Class diagram based on our app
+* Class diagram
-- Database diagram based on our app's database
+* Database diagram

+### Collaboration Tools
+* Trello - https://trello.com/b/8ds7YfU7/part-one (tutor is already invited)
+* Slack - https://sept-copsicus.slack.com (anyone with an RMIT email can join)

 ## APP INSTALLATION

-Note: commands run in this installation tutorial have been tested in Ubuntu 16.04 LTS To run the project there are a few installation requirements that need to be met:
+Note: commands used in this installation tutorial have been tested in Ubuntu 16.04 LTS To run the project there are a few dependencies that need to be installed:
 * PHP
 * MYSQL
 * LARAVEL

 ### INSTALLING PHP
-This project uses PHP version 7
+This project requires PHP version 7

 Updating package manager.
 `sudo apt-get update`